csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - A base—that is, a node within a DIT—by giving its distinguished name (the path from the root to the node).

 - A search condition, which can be a Boolean combination of conditions on individual attributes.
-Equality, matching by wild-card characters, and ap- proximate equality (the exact definition of approximate equality is system dependent) are supported.
+Equality, matching by wild-card characters, and approximate equality (the exact definition of approximate equality is system dependent) are supported.

 - A scope, which can be just the base, the base and its children, or the entire subtree beneath the base.